-The journey began.
-We left home about 9am, making a stop at WAWA for breakfast sammies and tea and the big post office to get the bills out.
+The journey begins.
+Or as one of my friends calls it, my annual pilgrimage to our happy place.
+We were already packed so all we had to do was pack the car, turn off the water, water my plants, and as I usually do, visit every room.
+We finally left home about 9am, making a stop at WAWA for breakfast sammies and tea and the big post office to get the bills out.

-The trip north was uneventful except for the multiple construction-related traffic jams.
+The trip north was (happily) uneventful except for the multiple construction-related traffic jams.
 Way too many!
-It’s good that Joseph and I travel well together otherwise we would have killed each other in bumper-to-bumper traffic – mostly because we’re in my Mazda and it’s stick.
-Driving stick is a joy (at least for me)…except in traffic.
-Joseph has no patience in traffic even with his automatic.
-So it’s also good that we decided that, if Joseph’s driving and we get stuck in a traffic jam, I drive…even if we have to pull over to switch drivers.
+It’s good that Joseph and I travel well together otherwise we would have killed each other in several bumper-to-bumper traffic jams – mostly because we’re in my Mazda and it’s a stick shift.
+Driving stick is a joy for me, except in traffic.
+Joseph has no patience in traffic even with his car, an automatic.
+We long-ago decided that, if Joseph’s driving and we get stuck in a traffic jam, I drive…even if we have to pull over to switch drivers

 We walked around the town and settled on the RiRa bar for a drink and something to eat.
 It got a good review on TripAdvisor and we liked the sound of music coming from inside.